 Although advertising managers typically work in an office environment, they may also travel to meet with clients and attend trade shows.

-Potential Salary for Advertising Managers
+Salary and Earning Potential for Advertising Managers

 According to BLS data, the average annual salary for advertising and promotions managers was $117,810 as of May 2016, with the top 25% of earners receiving more than $117,810.
 As with other professions, salaries tend to be higher for individuals with extensive experience and advanced education.